mohammedzamakhan/toddmotto.github.io/_posts/2016-03-06-emulated-native-shadow-dom-angular-2-view-encapsulation.md

 Shadow DOM has long been a talking point on the web, and the [Polymer project](//www.polymer-project.org/1.0) pushes the proof of concept quite nicely, however, adoption of "raw" Web Components (Shadow DOM is part of the spec) is low.
 Instead, frameworks have provided "better" ways to achieve results and develop applications.

-Angular 2 isn't ignorant to Web Components at all, and provides us the powerful ability to use native Shadow DOM when we choose.
-We also have the choice to emulate Shadow DOM through Angular 2, achieving somewhat encapsulated Components and styling.
+Angular (v2+) isn't ignorant to Web Components at all, and provides us the powerful ability to use native Shadow DOM when we choose.
+We also have the choice to emulate Shadow DOM through Angular, achieving somewhat encapsulated Components and styling.
 If you need an overview on Web Components and Shadow DOM, I'd [check out my article](/web-components-concepts-shadow-dom-imports-templates-custom-elements/) on it!

 ### Problem we're solving

 The problem in the way we create web applications lies in the "global-like" architecture that HTML, CSS and JavaScript gives us, for instance an `.active {}` class will be painted to all DOM elements containing the class name `active`, such as `<div class="active"></div>`.
-The same applies to JavaScript, the code we write is lexically scoped, and usually we create forms of global Objects (such as `window.angular` in Angular 1.x to hook into Angular from any JavaScript scope).
+The same applies to JavaScript, the code we write is lexically scoped, and usually we create forms of global Objects (such as `window.angular` in AngularJS 1.x to hook into Angular from any JavaScript scope).

 When it comes to Shadow DOM, the tables are turned, as Shadow DOM creates DOM inside DOM, combining multiple DOM trees into a single hierarchy.
 These chunks of isolated DOM act as a "shield" around all these global entities such as CSS and JavaScript logic and are locally scoped to one another.

-Let's see how Shadow DOM is applied in Angular 2 using the `styles` property to add styles to Components, and the `encapsulation` property to manage how we want Angular 2 to contain our Components.
+Let's see how Shadow DOM is applied in Angular using the `styles` property to add styles to Components, and the `encapsulation` property to manage how we want Angular to contain our Components.

 ### Style property